- Most of the snakes we listed can be found in pet stores or from breeders who ship direct.

 - One of the cheapest snakes you can buy

 - Low-maintenence and aren’t picky eaters.

 3. Red-Tailed Boas

 The red-tailed boa (otherwise known as the common boa) is likely to be confused for the ball python, but only when it is young.
 This snake gets much larger than the other snakes on our list (up to 10 feet).
 Even with all that size, it is a popular snake and is often kept as a pet.

 The red-tailed boa is an amazing snake for beginners who don’t mind a larger snake requiring specific food needs.
 The only reason boas aren’t more popular than they are is likely because of their size and occasional propensity to bite.

 Why are red-tailed boas popular pets?

-Most pet kingsnakes are from the California kingsnake subspecies (found in California).
+Most pet kingsnakes are from the California kingsnake subspecies (found in the southwestern United States and California).
 These snakes are found in the wild, but most people get theirs from stores or breeders.
 They aren’t as common as some of the other snakes on our list, but they are still some of the best options for anyone wanting a scaly pet.